Tax & Accountancy

 When does Making Tax Digital start for landlords?

 Making Tax Digital for landlords is being introduced in phases based on qualifying income thresholds.
-From 6 April 2026, landlords whose qualifying gross income from rental properties and self-employment exceeds £50,000 in the 2024-25 tax year must comply.
-This means HMRC will look at your 2024-25 Self Assessment tax return to determine eligibility.
+From 6 April 2026, landlords whose qualifying gross income from rental properties and self-employment exceeds £50,000 in the 2024-25 tax year are required to comply.
+This first phase is now live.
+HMRC uses the 2024-25 Self Assessment return to determine eligibility.

 The rollout continues in subsequent years: